Welcome to Brazil!

 Additionally, any travel times listed are approximations only and subject to vary due to local circumstances.

-We do our best to accommodate dietary restrictions
+We do our best to accommodate dietary restrictions.
+Many meals can be modified for special requests and food allergies.

 Travel insurance is mandatory in order to participate on any of our trips.